Collingwood College – An International School

 - Identity and Belonging.

-For the last ISA submission Collingwood engaged in nine major international processes and activities which we know echo these ideals, and give a good overall view of how International the outlook of the College is.
-These activities have also reached out to at least one of our feeder schools.
+For the last ISA submission Collingwood engaged in several major international processes and activities which we know echo these ideals, and give a good overall view of how International the outlook of the College is.

 A further excellent College link is with the IES Europa School in Aguilas, SE Spain.
 The MFL department at Collingwood has conducted four recent Student Exchange Programmes with this school (situated by the Mediterranean Sea) and the programme has brought a number of benefits to both schools, in line with the ideals of being an 'International School'